gpg-rs/libgpg-error/README.md

 ## License
 The `libgpg-error` and `libgpg-error-sys` crates are licensed under the [LGPL-2.1 license](./COPYING).
-Files under upstream are part of libgpg-error and are licensed under LGPL-2.1-or-later.
+Files under vendor are part of libgpg-error and are licensed under LGPL-2.1-or-later.

 [crate]: https://crates.io/crates/gpg-error
 [ci]: https://github.com/gpg-rs/libgpg-error/workflows/ci